grandadmiral-thrawn/metQC/_posts/2015-03-25-summary-of-minimum-and-maximum-analyses.markdown

 The original analysis is [here](http://dataronin.github.io/metQC/2015/02/10/min_max_checks.html).
 Here is a brief overview of what we found:

+#### AIR TEMPERATURE MAXIMUMS

-* AIR TEMPERATURE MAXIMUMS: Instantaneous maximums from all sites were within **less than one degree of difference** from five-minute maximums.
+Instantaneous maximums from all sites were within less than one degree of difference from five-minute maximums.
 The time interval could vary by up to ten minutes if the maximum occured during a very hot part of the day.
 Air temperature maximums both instantaneous and five-minute were approximately 60 percent greater than the daily mean.
 We also compared the fifteen-minute maximums to the instantaneous maximums, and at this scale there was often more than a degree of difference.

+##### A bar chart of the difference between the instantaneous maximum for the day and the maximum five minute mean on CENMET at 150 height:

 <style>